 So many veggie combos are amazing roasted, and not just root veggies anymore.
-In this recipe we roasted brussel sprouts and butternut squash and top off it’s already sweet flavor, with a drizzle of maple syrup.
+In this recipe we roasted Brussels sprouts and butternut squash and top off its already sweet flavor, with a drizzle of maple syrup.
 I mean are we talking dinner or dessert here.

-Peeling and cutting a butternut squash is tedious, if your grocery store has them already peeled go for it.
+Peeling and cutting butternut squash is tedious if your grocery store has them already peeled go for it.
 Then all you need is a good sharp knife to cut it into cubes.

 Brussels sprouts need just a little trim off the ends, and then to be cut in half.

 Now just toss them in some olive oil and garlic.
 Place them on a cookie sheet and roast for about 40 minutes.